jacebenson/cedar/docs/docs/router.md

 ## Redirect Routes

 If you move a page you might still want to keep the old route around, so that old links to your site keep working.
-To this end RedwoodJS supports the `redirect` prop on routes, which allows you to specify the name of the route you want to redirect to:
+To this end CedarJS supports the `redirect` prop on routes, which allows you to specify the name of the route you want to redirect to: